catios/cati/doc/dotcati-packages.md

 `urgency` field shows that this update for the package how much is important (like Debian). this can be `low`, `medium`, `high`, `emergency`, or `critical`. also you can write more description in the `()`. for example: `high (This update is very important)` or without caption `high`.

 `essential` field is an boolean field. if you set this field `true`, this package will be unremovable but upgrade/downgrade is enable (like Debian). the default value is `false`. you can set this field `true` for base system packages. (remember that user can force remove this packages with `--force` option for remove command).

+`installed-size` field is size of files will be installed on files by this package. this should be integer (Bytes count).

 #### User defined fields
 also you can declare more fields with custome names. them have not any ability. but will be showed to the user.